cheuer/phantombot-scripts/README.md

 ## alttpr.js
 This script is for running a GTBK / Agahnim blue ball guessing game for A Link to the Past Randomizer.

+### Installation
+Just copy alttpr.js to somewhere under the PhantomBot/scripts directory.
+I like to put it in a folder named "custom" but that isn't actually required.

 ### Main Functions

 * !bk or !bk start